icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

 ### Publications

-This title was published twice.
+This title was published three times.

 The first was in 1969 in the "Aircraft Ice Protection Report of Symposium" [^1] as "Selected Bibliography of NACA-NASA Unclassified Icing Publications".
 It was not credited, but immediately followed a paper by Vernon Gray.

+The second publication was in 1971 as part of FAA Advisory Circular 20-73 "Aircraft Ice Protection" [^2], as "APPENDIX 2.
+SELECTED BIBLIOGRAPHY OF UNCLASSIFIED NASA-NACA AIRCRAFT ICING REPORT".
+It was not otherwise credited.
+It was not included in the 2006 revision AC 20-73A [^3].

-The second publication was in 1981 in NASA-TM-81651 [^2] .
+The third publication was in 1981 in NASA-TM-81651 [^4].
-NASA-TM-81651 includes a reprint of Uwe von Glahn's "The Icing Problem: Current Status of NACA Techniques and Research" from 1955[^3].
+NASA-TM-81651 includes a reprint of Uwe von Glahn's "The Icing Problem: Current Status of NACA Techniques and Research" from 1955 [^5].
 That is followed by "Selected Bibliography of NACA-NASA Icing Publications", which is again not credited, but the "Foreword" attributes it to Uwe von Glahn.
-The second publication includes the abstracts of all 132 publications.
+The third publication includes the abstracts of all 132 publications.

-The bibliographic lists are substantially similar in the two publications.
+The bibliographic lists are substantially similar in the publications.
 Minor differences include different numberings, and some references are updated, such as "Summary of Statistical Icing Cloud Data Measured Over United States and North Atlantic, Pacific, and Arctic Ocean During Routine Aircraft Operations" was updated from "NASA Memo CCE-169" to "NASA Memo 1-19-59E".

 ### Requests for data

-In the "Foreword" of [^2], Jack Reimann writes:
+In the "Foreword" of [^4], Jack Reimann writes:

 > In the 1978 Aircraft Icing Workshop the recommendation was made that before attacking what appeared to be a new icing problem